newhavenrb/conferences/09_Code_to_Joy.md

 ## These are a few of my favorite things
 Remote pair programming with various developers
-Thats so cool; I didnt know you could do that!
+Thats so cool; I didn't know you could do that!

 Ruby is designed to make programmers happy
 Ruby makes me smile